Versent/redux-loader/readme.md

 ## Usage

-You Redux application must include the Redux Loader reducer for `requests`:
+Your Redux application must include the Redux Loader reducer for `requests`:

 ```js
 import reduxLoader from 'redux-loader'